-Creative may not be the first company you think of when you’re looking for the best webcams, but after the Creative Labs Senz3D, that will change.
-This space-age webcam has more features than you can shake a stick at, and the high-tech 3D scanner and facial tracking tech promises to lead to some intriguing things in both AR functionality and even gaming.
-It isn’t cheap, but you’re getting all the bells and whistles with this Creative webcam
+Creative may not be the first company that comes to mind when you’re in the market for the best webcams, but with the Creative Labs Senz3D, that’s clearly changed.
+This space-age webcam has more features than you can imagine, and the high-tech 3D scanner and facial tracking tech promises to lead to some intriguing things in both AR functionality and even gaming.
+It isn’t exactly cheap, but you’re getting all the bells and whistles with this offering from Creative.

 8. Logitech C930e